Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 1. Finish up by typing some text strings of your own and seeing how they score for sentiment.

-This is a great example of the kinds of tasks you can accomplish when you write UDFs in Python.
-With an entire universe of Python libraries available to lend a hand, you can make Excel do things that most would deem impossible.
+UDFs written in Python open Excel to a new whole new world of possibilities thanks to the rich ecosystem of Python libraries available for machine learning, statistical analysis, and more.